apache/cloudstack-documentation/source/plugins/cloudstack-kubernetes-service.rst

 The Kubernetes Service plugin adds Kubernetes integration to CloudStack.
 The plugin is disabled by default and an admin can enable it using a Global Setting.
 It enables users to run containerized services using Kubernetes clusters.

 Kubernetes Service plugin uses a CoreOS based template for node VMs for the Kubernetes cluster.
 CoreOS has been used as it provides docker installation and networking rules needed for Kubernetes by default.
 In future, different guest OSes might be used.
-For installation of Kubernetes binaries on cluster nodes, a binaries ISO can be created for a particular Kubernetes version, and can be added as a supported version by an admin.
+For installation of Kubernetes binaries on cluster nodes, a binaries ISO is used for each Kubernetes version to be made available via CloudStack.
 This allows faster, offline installation of Kubernetes binaries and docker images along with support for adding multiple versions of Kubernetes for upgrades and running different clusters.

-For deployment and setup of Kubernetes on cluster nodes, the plugin uses the Kubernetes tool, kubeadm. kubeadm is the command-line tool for easily provisioning a secure Kubernetes cluster on top of physical or cloud servers or virtual machines.
+For deployment and setup of Kubernetes on cluster nodes, the plugin uses the Kubernetes tool, 'kubeadm'. kubeadm is the command-line tool for easily provisioning a secure Kubernetes cluster on top of physical or cloud servers or virtual machines.
 Under the hood, master node(s) of the cluster starts a Kubernetes cluster using kubeadm init command with a custom token, and worker nodes join this Kubernetes cluster using kubeadm join command with the same token.
 More about kubeadm here: https://kubernetes.io/docs/reference/setup-tools/kubeadm/kubeadm/.
 Weave Net CNI provider plugin is used for cluster networking.
 More about Weave Net provide plugin here: https://www.weave.works/docs/net/latest/kubernetes/kube-addon/.

 To access the Kubernetes dashboard securely, the plugin provides access to kubeconfig file data which uses the Kubernetes tool kubectl to run a local proxy and thereby access the dashboard.
 More about kubectl here: https://kubernetes.io/docs/reference/kubectl/overview/